FusionAuth/fusionauth-site/site/_posts/2020-12-08-xkit-and-fusionauth.md

 ### Connect FusionAuth with Xkit

-Now that you have both accounts set up, you'll need to connect the two.
+Now that you have both FusionAuth and Xkit set up, you'll need to connect the two.
 We do this by collecting some information from your FusionAuth dashboard and inputting it into Xkit.

 Specifically, you'll need to generate an RSA key and then add your "iss" claim, "aud" claim and JWKS URL into your Xkit account.
 This setup is [fully documented](https://docs.xkit.co/docs/fusionauth).